 Honoraria are payments made in recognition of your published works, appearances, speeches, or presentations.
-If you are subject to the State Ethics Act, it prohibits you from accepting honoraria, other than tokens of de minimis economic value, while in City office.
+The State Ethics Act prohibits you from accepting honoraria, other than tokens of de minimis economic value, while in City office.
 Additionally, a payment is not an honorarium if:

-- it is legitimate compensation for your work; AND - the publication or appearance is made in your private professional or occupational capacity not related to your City position.
+- · it is legitimate compensation for your work; AND - the publication or appearance is made in your private professional or occupational capacity not related to your City position.